brandomoms/capstone/data.md

 The images from the cameras have a resolution of 960 X 1280 pixels, where each pixel is 3 bytes (1 byte per color channel).

+**Procedure for data collection**
+A mask was created for each camera to exclude all pixels falling outside of the actual road.
+This is to ensure that any analysis is of the road surface itself and not the surrounding area.
+Additionally, this will help to mitigate the machine learning model from learning misleading heuristics based on non-essential infromation in each camera's field of view, and not the actual road surface condition.

 **Classes**
 The different classes were selected based on how easily the images could be visually categorized.
 For example, snow/slush are a single category because it is difficult to distinguish between the two in an image.
 The classes are:
 1. Track - Any other condition but with clear ruts in the road that expose either pavement or black ice